Fred VanVleet

+Early life

+VanVleet was born in Rockford, Illinois, on February 25, 1994, to Susan VanVleet and Fred Manning.
+Manning was murdered in 1999 when VanVleet was five years old.
+His mother later remarried Joe Danforth, an Army veteran and member of the Rockford Police Department, who served as VanVleet's personal trainer.

 High school career

-VanVleet played for Auburn High School in Rockford, Illinois, where he was an All-State first team selection by the Chicago Sun-Times (Class 4A), Associated Press (Class 4A), and Chicago Tribune as a senior in 2012.
+VanVleet played for Auburn High School in Rockford, Illinois, where he was an All-State first-team selection by the Chicago Sun-Times (Class 4A), Associated Press (Class 4A), and Chicago Tribune as a senior in 2012.
 In 2012, VanVleet helped lead Auburn to a 22-game winning streak which resulted in the school's first Illinois High School Association (IHSA) final four since 1975.
 He led the Knights to a 3rd-place finish in the IHSA state tournament.